enkyuan/gather_app/README.md

 ## about

-reimplementation of Gather's mobile app in Expo
+reimplementation of Gather's mobile app in Expo & React Native

 ## available on
 <p id="badges" align="start">